elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Importing rules with `immutable: false` "should" be the only case for non-migrated rules (since `immutable: true` rules cannot currently be exported), but we should also handle the case of users manually modifying the values of rules in the `ndjson` file.

-If a user attempts to import a rule with `immutable: true` and missing `prebuilt` (or viceversa, a `prebuilt` field but no `immutable` field), then the most likely scenario is of a user trying to import Elastic prebuilt rules from a modified `ndjson` file.
+If a user attempts to import a rule with `immutable: true` and missing `external_source` (or viceversa, a `external_source` field but no `immutable` field), then the most likely scenario is of a user trying to import Elastic prebuilt rules from a modified `ndjson` file.
 So we should consider these rules to be prebuilt and attempt to track them to rules in the Fleet package via their `rule_id` and continue to provide updates to them.

-Given the requirements described above, the following table shows the behaviour of our endpoint for a combination of `prebuilt` and `immutable` fields in the `ndjson` file that a user attempts to import:
+Given the requirements described above, the following table shows the behaviour of our endpoint for a combination of `external_source` and `immutable` fields in the `ndjson` file that a user attempts to import:

 <table>
   <thead>